prashantRmishra/MachineCoding/solidprinciple/LiskovSubstitution/Readme.md

     }
 }
 ```
-This is a design that has been exposed, as the for loop will for the the 3rd iteration.
+This is a design that has been exposed, as the for loop will fail for the third iteration.
 To fix this we have to strike at the root which is Inheritance itself.

 ---

 Solution 1 : (**Breaking the Hierarchy**)

-We have to break the inheritance, instead we will come up with a common parent for both `Car` and `RacingCar`
+We have to break the inheritance, instead, we will come up with a common parent for both `Car` and `RacingCar`

 We will create a very generic parent class called  `Vehicle`